 While all of this monitoring is going on, the network discovery process keeps you in the loop.
 So, any outages or performance problems get reflected on your various network maps.
 You don’t need to update the network inventory if you add, remove or move equipment because the monitor spots those changes and updates your network maps.

-The PRTG system can be accessed as a Cloud service, or it can be installed on premises – the software will run on Windows environments.
+The PRTG system can be accessed as a Cloud service, or it can be installed on premises – the software will run on Windows 10 and Server environments.
 The system is available for free to monitor small networks.
 However, a small system wouldn’t need all of the monitoring tools that are bundled into the PRTG tool; this option would be more useful as a partial install for assessment before getting the system to cover a large network.
 You can also get a 30-day free trial of PRTG.

 OpManager is an extensive network management system that includes an autodiscovery function.
 The system scans your network for devices during the installation phase and then keeps rechecking all equipment constantly.
 The links between each piece of equipment enable OpManager to build network maps.